 Housing exemption requests are reviewed on a case-by-case basis, and they are granted in very specific circumstances.
 The deadline to submit housing exemption requests is April 15.
 To make a request, you can view the link listed in your Enrollment Portal Checklist, or you may contact firstname.lastname@example.org.

 Students are notified of an admission decision within two weeks of the stated application deadline.
 For example, if you apply by February 1, you will receive your admission decision around February 15.
-To secure a spot in the program, students submit a nonrefundable, nontransferable $500 reservation fee within two weeks of their acceptance notification.

 Once a student has confirmed admission and registered for the proper amount of credits, the Office of the Bursar will issue a billing statement.
 You can visit the NYU Bursar website for complete billing information and instructions.